darrellodonnell/demo-generic-toip-gf/docs/2. Technical Stack/Layer 1/CANdy.md

 ## Summary

-* Summary of the use of the network in PCEGF
+* Summary of the use of the network

 ## Layer 1 Governance Framework